 What is Beetroot?

 The beauty of pickled beets is that it marries the sweetness of beets with the tang from vinegar for a perfect balance.
-In this recipe, I used Aunt Nellie’s Whole Pickled Beets, which you can find in stores nationwide and also from large online vendors, such as Amazon and Walmart.
+I used pickled beets in this recipe, which is a huge time-saver instead of using fresh beets.

 More Recipes Using Pickled Beets: